Wyne10/Twinkies/README.md

 Twinkies is a small plugin for Paper 1.19.2+ that will help you to keep track of player's twinks.

+## Twnkies is not translated to English right now.
+Translation will be available later but you can still use Russian version or translate it yourself.

 ## Requirements
  - Paper 1.19.2+
  - PlaceholderAPI